2011 Outdoors RV Backcountry 18F

-2020 Ford Transit Custom - AWD - Sleeps 4 adults better than a Sprinter!
+2020 Transit Customer - AWD - Sleeps 4 - consider VS a Sprinter!

 Tell us where you want to pick up or have your RV delivered

 Sort by vehicle type, date, price, and amenities

 Learn more about your favorite RV and the best local destinations

 Send a request directly to the owner and start preparing for your adventure

 Hailey is one of the best little towns to rent an RV when visiting Idaho’s central valleys.
 Not only is it brimming with cultural and historical attractions, but it’s also just down the road from one of America’s most famous ski resorts, Sun Valley.
 Also nearby is the Sawtooth National Forest, an excellent place for a backcountry adventure thanks to its many campgrounds and hiking trails.
 As such, Hailey is popular year-round with skiers, hikers, and mountain bikers seeking thrills in the beautiful landscapes surrounding this quaint town.